klingo/fhnw-mt-vr/README.md

-# Master Thesis Research Proposal
+# Business Information Systems Master Thesis at FHNW

-## Virtual Reality, Gesture Controllers and 360° Motion Tracking
+## Using Virtual Reality to Enhance Exploratory Analysis of Categorized Financial Data

+(c) by Fabian Schär